 - A. Purpose.
-This Zone District is designed to provide areas for a variety of housing types including single family, two family, and multiple family dwellings on existing lots zoned and/or subdivided, designed in a manner to create livable space in a community setting and support walkable and bikeable communities.
+The HDR Zone District is designed to provide areas for a variety of housing types including single-family, two-family, and multiple-family dwellings in identified high density growth areas, designed in a manner to create livable space in a community setting and support walkable, bikeable, and transit oriented communities.
 The Zone District also provides for other uses (most requiring permits) to create a balanced residential area. - B. Dimensional and Infrastructure Requirements - 1.
 Table 2.5-1 identifies the dimensional and infrastructure requirements for all parcels in the HDR Zone District.